PrincetonUniversity/job_defense_shield/docs/setup.md

 (jds-env) $ pip install --upgrade job-defense-shield
 ```

-It is strongly recommended to use the latest version.
+It is strongly recommended to always use the latest version.

 ## Testing the Installation